 Unless someone has just walked in your door and handed you a few pages to “look over” (which also happens), you should get into the habit of doing some preliminary investigating and evaluating before you sit down to edit.

 Without writers there would of course be nothing to edit.
-Their task is not an enviable one: schedules are compressed, engineers (or other SMEs) are often too busy to supply information or adequately review materials, and when the document is flawed, it’s the writer who hears about it.
-Adopting a positive attitude, maintaining perspective, and having compassion will help ensure a smoother working relationship.
-Be a kindred soul, not just a critic.
+The writer’s task is not an enviable one: schedules are compressed, engineers (or other SMEs) are often too busy to supply information or adequately review materials, and when the document is flawed, it’s the writer who hears about it.